juanzhangcs/juanzhangcs.github.io/_pages/about.md

 ## Acknowledgement

 I feel deeply fortunate to have my academic journey with so many brilliant researchers and kind-hearted individuals.
-Therefore, I here would like to express my heartfelt gratitude to my Ph.D. supervisors, postdoctoral advisor, co-authors, colleagues, and collaborators who have helped me along the way.
+Therefore, I here express my heartfelt gratitude to my Ph.D. supervisors, postdoctoral advisor, co-authors, colleagues, and collaborators who have helped me along the way.
 Each of them has played an essential role in shaping not only my research, but also who I am as a person.
 Their unwavering support, patient guidance, and belief in me carried me through out the moments of ups and downs, reminding me to keep going even when the path was uncertain.

 With their support, I am deeply inspired to pursue the research that advances knowledge and creates meaningful, cross-disciplinary impact with a strong sense of purpose.